Official Name of the DPRK

 National Anthem of the DPRK

-The DPRK’s national anthem is Patriotic Song, created in 1947.
-It was written by Pak Se Yong and set to music by Kim Won Gyun.
+The national anthem of the Democratic People’s Republic of Korea is The Patriotic Song (written by Pak Se Yong and music by Kim Won Gyun).

 Official Language of the DPRK